Human interaction with cats: Pest control

 Cats, as with the traditional farm cat and ship's cat, are also used for pest control, particularly in the case of rat or mouse infestation.
-As such, they are sometimes referred to as a "mouser", and in the United Kingdom there is even the official title of 'Chief Mouser to the Cabinet Office' since the 1500s (additional duties include "greeting guests to the house, inspecting security defences, and testing antique furniture for napping quality").
+As such, they are sometimes referred to as a "mouser", and in the United Kingdom there has been one at Number 10 since the 1500s (officially titled 'Chief Mouser to the Cabinet Office' since 2011; additional duties include "greeting guests to the house, inspecting security defences, and testing antique furniture for napping quality").